2022 Research Grants

 - Long-term psychosocial recovery beyond 6 months post-stroke (i.e. interventions for recovery of cognition, communication, and emotional and social wellbeing).

 Lady Marigold Southey Aphasia Research Grant

-An incredible and generous donation by Stroke Foundation Patron, Lady Marigold Southey, as well as wonderful donations by Stroke Foundation supporters, has helped establish the Stroke Foundation Lady Marigold Southey Aphasia Research Grant.
+This inaugural grant of $100,000 was made possible by an incredible and generous donation by Stroke Foundation Patron, Lady Marigold Southey, as well as wonderful donations by Stroke Foundation supporters.

-Stroke Foundation’s investment towards specific Aphasia research (annually or bi-annually), made possible by our generous donors, will be warmly welcomed by the Australian stroke research community and those survivors of stroke for whom Aphasia is an ongoing challenge in their daily lives, their relationships and their ability to return to work.
+Stroke Foundation aims to continue investment towards specific Aphasia research (at a minimum biennially), through the generosity of our donors - we know that this will be warmly welcomed by the Australian stroke research community and those survivors of stroke for whom Aphasia is an ongoing challenge in their daily lives, their relationships and their ability to return to work.

-This ongoing and regular research investment into Aphasia will give stroke researchers a better chance of finding the answers about which therapies enable people with Aphasia to recover; as well as explore more ways for their family members and loved ones to support them.
+Through further research investment into Aphasia, stroke researchers will have a better chance of finding the answers about which therapies enable people with Aphasia to recover; as well as explore more ways for their family members and loved ones to support them.

 - Developing new behavioural and neurobiological methods for measuring, predicting and understanding aphasia recovery.

 - Optimising dose of aphasia treatment across the recovery continuum.

 - Use of technology and digital health to enable access to aphasia rehabilitation and community participation.

 - The development of accessible interventions to optimise mental health and well-being for people with aphasia and their carers.